-> The diversity of plants supports a strong community of wildlife: invertebrate fauna includes a great number of butterflies and dragonflies and there have been 313 bird species recorded, some of which breed on Stanpit but most arrive with the spring or autumn migration.
-For more information about the birds present on Stanpit Marsh and the best places from which to view them please visit the excellent Christchurch Harbour Ornithological Group (opens in a new window) (CHOG) Web page.
+The diversity of plants supports a strong community of wildlife: invertebrate fauna includes a great number of butterflies and dragonflies and there have been 313 bird species recorded, some of which breed on Stanpit but most arrive with the spring or autumn migration.
+For more information about the birds present on Stanpit Marsh and the best places from which to view them please visit the excellent Christchurch Harbour Ornithological Group (opens in a new window) (CHOG) website.

 Following the construction of several artificial ponds on the area of Stanpit Marsh known as Crouch Hill, thousands of Natterjack toad spawn were transferred from Hengistbury Head in each Spring from 2001-2004.
 After monitoring their development from spawn to tadpole and then from tadpole to toadlet, thousands of individual toadlets were moved from the ponds by the Stanpit Marsh Warden to various locations across the marsh.
 It had always been hoped that this programme would allow a self sustaining population of this nationally rare species to develop at Stanpit and in May 2005, the first natural breeding success was recorded.
 Breeding has continued in most years, with around 1,000 toadlets developing in 2009.